The perfect online art-buying experience.

 At this point, your customers are in a great place to go through with a purchase.

 So how can we improve things even further?
-Onwards, to the final two features.
+Onwards, to the next set of features.

 In terms of buyer friction, this is the final piece we need to overcome.